 - In the entire village, information will be collected for 20 randomly selected households. - Go to each hamlet/section.
 Try to find the central point in that hamlet/section.
 Stand facing the houses in the center of the habitation. - Conduct the survey with every 5th household rule, from the left-hand side in the habitation (e.g. 5th house, 10th house, 15th house, etc).
 While selecting households, count only those households that someone lives in.
-In every selected household: - o Multiple kitchens: Ask how many kitchens or 'chulhas' there are?
+In every selected household: - Multiple kitchens: Ask how many kitchens or 'chulhas' there are?
 If there is more than one kitchen, then randomly select any one of the kitchens in the household.
 After surveying this household, select the next 5th household (door or entrance to the house).
-Ask for all the children in each household within the age group 3 to 16 who eat from the same chulha. - Mouse closed: If the selected household is closed or if there is nobody at home, note that down on your compilation sheet as "house closed".
-This household DOES NOT count as a surveyed household as one of the 20 households for the survey.
-DO NOT include this household in the survey sheet. - No response: If a household refuses to participate, note that down on your compilation sheet as "No response".
-However, as above, this household DOES NOT count as a surveyed household.
-Move on to the next house.
-Continue until you have 5 households in each hamlet/section in which not only were the inhabitants present, but they also participated in the survey.
+Ask for all the children in each household within the age group 3 to 16 who eat from the same chulha. - House closed: If the selected household is closed or if there is nobody at home, note that down on your compilation sheet as "house closed".
+This household IS NOT counted as a surveyed household as one of the 20 households for the survey.
+DO NOT include this household in the survey sheet.